daniilkorochansky/spawn/README.md

 + Integrated Git support with repository status indicators and commit history
 + Color preview for RGBA and HEX values directly inside the editor
 + Color Picker integration for quick color insertion into Pawn code
-+ Split Editor mode for working with multiple files simultaneously
++ Split Code Editor mode for working with multiple files simultaneously
 + Project Tree optimized for large projects
 + Integrated build output and server console panels
 + Automatic project files monitoring and refresh